PhD-Gabriel-Caballero/6ABOS/README.md

 For inquiries regarding collaboration or implementation for specific water quality monitoring projects, please contact the contributors.
 **Gabriel Caballero** - *Lead Developer* - [gabriel.caballero@uv.es](mailto:gabriel.caballero@uv.es)

-## 📄 License
-This project is licensed under the **MIT** License - see the LICENSE file for details.

-## ⚠️ Disclaimer
-This software is provided "as is", without warranty of any kind, express or implied.
-6ABOS is a research tool developed for scientific purposes.
-While every effort has been made to ensure the accuracy of the 6S-based atmospheric correction scheme, the authors assume no liability for:

-1. **Data Accuracy:** Any errors or inaccuracies in the output reflectance values resulting from poor quality Level 1 input data, incorrect metadata, or extreme atmospheric conditions.
-2. **Decision Making:** The use of 6ABOS outputs for critical decision-making, environmental policy, or commercial applications without independent ground-truth validation.
-3. **Software Stability:** Technical issues, bugs, or compatibility errors arising from the integration of the 6S radiative transfer engine or third-party dependencies.

-The user assumes all responsibility for the validation of results and the appropriate use of the atmospheric correction framework in their specific study area.

 ## 🏷️ Keywords
 `Remote Sensing` `Hyperspectral` `EnMAP` `PRISMA` `Atmospheric Correction` `6S Model` `Water Quality` `Inland Waters`